Content on this page was generated by AI and has not been manually reviewed.

 • If you’re comfortable, try connecting your device directly to the modem bypassing the router to test whether the router is the root cause.

 Why this helps: Some routers block certain VPN ports or protocols by default.
 A quick tweak or firmware update can resolve this without changing device settings.
-Top free vpn extensions for microsoft edge in 2025
+The ultimate guide to the best vpn for voot in 2026

 Step 10: Examine DNS settings and potential leaks